Satish Upadhyay

 Satish Upadhyay (born 6 March 1962) is an Indian politician serving as the Vice Chairman of New Delhi Municipal Council (NDMC).
 He was former President of the Delhi Unit of the Bharatiya Janata Party (BJP) and the Councillor from the Malviya Nagar's Ward No. 161 in the South Delhi Municipal Council (SDMC).
 He was elected President of the Delhi BJP in July 2014 in the Lok Sabha elections.
-Prior to his taking presidential office, he served as Vice President of the Delhi BJP unit from 2010-2012 and as Secretary of the Delhi BJP unit from 2009-2010.
+Before his taking presidential office, he served as Vice President of the Delhi BJP unit from 2010-2012 and as Secretary of the Delhi BJP unit from 2009-2010.

 Upadhyay joined the Rashtriya Swayamsevak Sangh (RSS) and the Akhil Bharatiya Vidyarthi Parishad (ABVP) in the 1980s.
 He has also been a Member of the Censor Board of Film Certification and the TAC in Delhi.

+He was Elected as MLA from Malviya Nagar Assembly constituency in 2025.

 Student life

 He has a Bachelor of Arts Honours degree in Political Science from Delhi University.
 While in college, he joined the Akhil Bharatiya Vidyarthi Parishad (ABVP) and contested Delhi University Student Union elections as an ABVP candidate.
 Extremely popular among the students, he was elected as the youngest Vice President of Delhi University Student Union in 1982.

 He was the Secretary of the ABVP in Delhi State from 1984-1986.